Towards Enabling 5G-NTN Satellite Communications for Manned and Unmanned Rotary Wing Aircraft: Discussion

 \section{Discussion}

-The ACROSS-AIR project has investigated system-wise the use of SatCom for RWA; realistic scenarios were specified, system requirements were analyzed, and system-level E2E simulations were executed.
+The ACROSS-AIR project has investigated system-wise the use of SatCom for RWA.
 Through this way, key results and outcomes have been produced, which led to the identification of several technical and non-technical challenges \& open issues.
 These points cover all the necessary components for the successful implementation of the SatCom operations, covering the space, aircraft, and telecommunications segments.
 Subsequently, some significant challenges are briefly presented:

--- \emph{\underline{Small vs Large RWA}}: RWA operate at relatively low heights, compared e.g., with fixed wing aircraft.
-Thus, the distance of the aircraft to the satellite is larger and the UL signal is not capable to transmit real-time video; usually, telemetry data in real time is the absolute maximum.
+-- \emph{\underline{Small vs Large RWA}}: RWA operate at relatively low heights compared to fixed wing aircraft.
+Thus, the distance from the aircraft to the satellite is larger and the UL signal is not capable to transmit real-time video; usually, telemetry data in real time is the absolute maximum.
 For a large RWA, installing several patch antennas and large amplifiers (in the case of LEO connections) will possibly solve the problem.
 Additionally, to communicate with multi-orbit constellations, i.e., MEO and LEO, and due to the existence of handovers, the development of conformal antennas not affecting the aircraft's airworthiness is required.
 For small RWA, this is almost impossible with the current technology.
 The use of novel materials with improved size, weight, and power is required to comply with the strict space and power constraints of RWA.
 Namely, new components, such as more powerful amplifiers with smaller dimensions or denser patch antennas, are needed.

 -- \emph{\underline{Paradigm Shift in E2E Architecture}}: Future satellite constellations are in the pipeline from various private entities, while in Europe, the IRIS$^2$ constellation is being designed.
 In several of these cases, there are proprietary protocols, or the terminals can connect with specific types of satellites.
 The use of 5G-NTN, as well as the future versions, i.e., B5G and 6G, solve the problem to some extent.
 However, and perhaps for some particular operations, such as S\&R or for medical emergencies, a different multi-layered architecture has to be developed and embedded in the next SatCom systems.
 This architecture could be able to operate with any satellite system available, like roaming in mobile telephony.